chinapedia/wikipedia.abstract.en/Page/Stem_cell.md

 Potency meaning

-upright=1.5, are totipotent, able to become all tissues in the body and the extraembryonic placenta.]]
-Human_embryonic_stem_cells.pngnic stem cells
+upright=1.5, are totipotent, able to become all tissues in the body and the extraembryonic placenta.]] nic stem cells
 A: Stem cell colonies that are not yet differentiated.
 B: Nerve cells, an example of a cell type after differentiation.]]